Leadwerks/Documentation/materials.md

 To achieve the best results, combine diffuse and specular reflection maps for the world with [environment probes](lighting.md) for indoor spaces.

    ![Best Results](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrprobe.jpg?raw=true)

-Optimal reflection data results in stunning and realistic visuals for your games.